 What makes this streetwear brand different from competitors?

-The prices of “Streetwear” apparel have been an ongoing conversation for a while, what do you think about it?
+The prices of “Streetwear” apparel have been an ongoing conversation for a while.
+What do you think about them?

 What do you think differentiates streetwear from luxurious wear?

-Streetwear is born from culture, self-expression, and a community of people, luxury wear is rooted in high fashion, status, exclusivity, and heritage.
+Streetwear is born from culture, self-expression, and a community of people; luxury wear is rooted in high fashion, status, exclusivity, and heritage.
 In some examples like Off-White & Fear Of God, they can both meet but their philosophies have always been different, one represents the youth the other represents the wealthy, one is accessible yet limited the other is expensive & exclusive, the branding of one is bold, sometimes political and represents a certain art form or culture, the other is more subtle and prioritizes prestige.

 Do your designs incorporate any cultural, political, or artistic themes?

-Well maybe, someone has to save our planet & everyone’s contribution matters.
+Well, maybe someone has to save our planet & everyone’s contribution matters.

 Since the inception of the brand, what has been the toughest issue you’ve had to overcome?

-Production can be really frustrating, we all know how Nigerian tailors can be funny but we still try our best to fight fire with fire (lol).
+Production can be really frustrating.
+We all know Nigerian tailors can be funny, but we still try our best to fight fire with fire (lol).

 Are there Nigerian, African, or International brands you would love to collaborate with?